Sellworthey History, Family Crest & Coats of Arms

 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
 John Selewode was recorded in 1189 and later Richard de Selwode was listed in London in 1339.

 Early History of the Sellworthey family

-Another 219 words (16 lines of text) covering the years 1189, 1339 and 1700 are included under the topic Early Sellworthey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sellworthey research.
+Another 127 words (9 lines of text) covering the years 1189, 1339, 1700 and 1773 are included under the topic Early Sellworthey History in all our PDF Extended History products and printed products wherever possible.

 Sellworthey Spelling Variations

 Spelling variations of this family name include: Silwood, Sillwood, Selwood, Sellwood, Sellworthy, Silworthy and many more.